MeaningCloud/meaningcloud-python/README.md

     - **TopicsRequest**: models a request to MeaningCloud TopicsExtraction API.
     - **ClassRequest**: models a request to MeaningCloud Text Classification API.
     - **SentimentRequest**: models a request to MeaningCloud Sentiment Analysis API.
+    - **ParserRequest**: models a request to Meaningcloud Lemmatization, PoS and Parsing API.
 - **Response**: models a generic response from the MeaningCloud API.
     - **TopicsResponse**: models a response from the Topic Extraction API, providing auxiliary functions to work with the response, extracting the different types of topics and some of the most used fields in them.
     - **ClassResponse**: models a response from the Text Classification API, providing auxiliary functions to work with the response and extract the different fields in each category.
     - **SentimentResponse**: models a response from the Sentiment Analysis API, providing auxiliary functions to work with the response and extract the sentiment detected at different levels and for different elements.
     - **LanguageResponse**: models a response from the Language Identification API, providing auxiliary functions to work with the response and extract the sentiment detected at different levels and for different elements.
+    - **ParserResponse**: models a response from the Lemmatization, PoS and Parsing API, providing auxiliary functions to work with the response and extract the lemmatization and PoS tagging of the text provided.

 ### Usage